ALCHElVlY/d2r-market/README.md

 <p>
    A market web application for Diablo II: Resurrected.
 Players can buy and sell their in-game items at their leisure, as well as list in-game services they may like to provide to other players; such as cow runs, rushes, and even uber killing services.
-This application does not condone nor support the use of real-world money trading and any user caught doing so will be immediately banned and reported to Blizzard for further punishment.
+This application does not condone nor support the use of real-world money trading and any user caught doing so will be reported to Blizzard for further punishment.
 </p>